BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

 [The `constexpr` Problem That Took Me 5 Years To Fix!](https://youtu.be/ABg4_EV5L3w)

-> (Compile-time views Into optimally sized comppile-time data.
+> (Compile-time views Into optimally sized compile-time data.
 I'ts awesome, no really, trust me!)

 taking a standard string from compile time to runtime.